sindresorhus/is-online/readme.md

 ##### version

 Type: `string`<br>
+Values: `v4` `v6`<br>
 Default: `v4`

 Internet Protocol version to use.
 This is an advanced option that is usually not neccessary to be set, but it can prove useful to specifically assert IPv6 connectivity.
-Valid values are either `'v4'` or `'v6'`.
-Default: `'v4'`.

 ## How it works